cenidetiot/ngsi-js-library/doc/ocb/docs/EntitiesFunctions.md

 ## Delete Functions

 ### Delete Entity
-The `deleteEntity()` function is used for remove an entity from the Orion ContextBroker.
+The `deleteEntity()` function is used for removing an entity from the Orion ContextBroker.
 This function receives as parameter the `id` of the entity.
 For example, the next function removes the entity with `id`: `Room1` from the ContextBroker.
 ```js
 cb.deleteEntity("Room1")
 .then((result) => console.log(result))
 .catch((err) => console.log(err))
 ```
 ### Delete Entity Attribute
-The `deleteEntityAttribute()` function is used for remove a specific attribute of an entity.
+The `deleteEntityAttribute()` function is used for removing a specific attribute of an entity.
 In the next example, the function removes the attribute `pressure` of the entity with `id`: `Room1`.
 ```js
 cb.deleteEntityAttribute("Room1", "pressure")
 .then((result) => console.log(result))